-- No student shall knowingly procure, provide, or accept any unauthorized material that contains questions or answers to any examination or assignment to be given at a subsequent time. - No student shall complete, in part or in total, any examination, or assignment for another person. - No student shall knowingly allow any examination or assignment to be completed, in part or in total, for himself or herself by another person. - No student shall plagiarize or copy the work of another person and submit it as his or her own work. - If any work is plagiarized from that of another student, both students will be reported to the Office of Academic Integrity, even if one of the students has graduated already.
-Remember that most graduate schools check the undergraduate records for any indications of dishonesty before awarding a degree. - No student shall alter graded class assignments or examinations and then resubmit them for regrading. - No student shall submit substantially the same material in more than one course without prior authorization.
+- No student shall knowingly procure, provide, or accept any unauthorized material that contains questions or answers to any examination or assignment to be given at a subsequent time. - No student shall complete, in part or in total, any examination, or assignment for another person. - No student shall knowingly allow any examination or assignment to be completed, in part or in total, for himself or herself by another person. - No student shall plagiarize or copy the work of another person and submit it as his or her own work.
+This includes rewriting the same ideas in different words. - If any work is plagiarized from that of another student, both students will be reported to the Office of Academic Integrity, even if one of the students has graduated already.
+Remember that most graduate schools check the undergraduate records for any indications of dishonesty before awarding a degree. - No student shall alter graded class assignments or examinations and then resubmit them for regrading.

+No student shall submit substantially the same material in more than one course without prior authorization.